okTurtles/group-income/LOGIN_FLOW.md

   * `LOGIN`: The `LOGIN` event represents an active login intent, which is to say, it represents that there is an active login process, which may either fail or succeed.
-This event can originate in the service worker or in a local browsing context.
+This event can originate in the service worker (when establishing a new session) or in a local browsing context (when there is an active sesion).
   * `LOGIN_COMPLETE`: The `LOGIN_COMPLETE` is emitted following a `LOGIN` event and signifies that the login process completed successfully.
 This event is only local, which means that it doesn't originate on the service worker.
 Its